OpenEvalProject/evals/manuscripts/elife-93520/v1/manuscript.md

 ## Materials and methods

-## E. coli strains and culture medium
+### E. coli strains and culture medium

 The E. coli K-12 W3110 wild-type and its genome-reduced strains were initially distributed by the National BioResource Project of the National Institute of Genetics.
 The reduced genome has been constructed by multiple deletions of large genomic fragments (Mizoguchi et al., 2008), which led to an approximately 21% smaller size than its parent wild-type genome W3110.
 The minimal medium M63 was used as described in detail elsewhere (Kurokawa et al., 2016; Kurokawa and Ying, 2017).
 In brief, the medium contains 62 mM dipotassium hydrogen phosphate, 39 mM potassium dihydrogen phosphate, 15 mM ammonium sulfate, 15 μM thiamine hydrochloride, 1.8 μM iron (II) sulfate, 0.2 mM magnesium sulfate, and 22 mM glucose.

-## Experimental evolution
+### Experimental evolution

 The genome-reduced E. coli strain was evolved in 2 ml of the M63 medium by serial transfer, as previously described (Nishimura et al., 2017; Kurokawa et al., 2022).
 Nine evolutionary lineages were all initiated from the identical culture stock prepared in advance.
 The 24-well microplates specific for microbe culture (IWAKI) were used, and every four wells of four tenfold serial dilutions, for example, 103–106, were used for each lineage.
 Multiple dilutions changing in order promised at least one of the wells within the exponential growth phase after the overnight culture.
 The microplates were incubated in a microplate bioshaker (Deep Well Maximizer, Taitec) at 37°C, with rotation at 500 rpm.
 The serial transfer was performed at ~24 hr intervals.
 Only one of the four wells (dilutions) showing growth in the early exponential phase (OD600 = 0.01–0.1) was selected and diluted into four wells of a new microplate using four dilution ratios.
 Serial transfer was repeated until all evolutionary lineages reached approximately 1000 generations, which required approximately 2 mo per lineage.
 A total of nine lineages were conducted, and the daily records of the nine lineages are summarized in Supplementary file 1.
-The evolutionary generations (G) and the growth rates (μ) were calculated according to Equations 1 and 2.(1)G=log2(NtN0)(2)μ=ln⁡(NtN0)Δt
+The evolutionary generations (G) and the growth rates (μ) were calculated according to Equations 1 and 2.

+$$
+G=log_{2}(\frac{N_{t}}{N_{0}})
+$$

+$$
+\mu=\frac{ln⁡(\frac{N_{t}}{N_{0}})}{Δt}
+$$

-## Growth assay
+### Growth assay

 Both the ancestor and the evolved E. coli populations of the reduced genome were subjected to the growth assay, as previously described (Kurokawa et al., 2016; Kurokawa and Ying, 2017).
 In brief, every 200 µl of culture was dispensed to each well in the 96-well microplate (Coaster).
 The microplate was incubated at 37°C in a plate reader (EPOCH2, BioTek), shaking at 567 cpm (cycles per minute) for 48 hr.
 The temporal changes in OD600 were measured at 30 min intervals.
-The growth fitness (r) was calculated using the following equation between any two consecutive points (Equation 3).(3)ri=ln⁡(Ci+1Ci)ti+1−ti
+The growth fitness (r) was calculated using the following equation between any two consecutive points (Equation 3).

+$$
+r_{i}=\frac{ln⁡(\frac{C_{i}+1}{C_{i}})}{t_{i+1}−t_{i}}
+$$

 where ti and ti+1 are the culture times at the two consecutive measurement points, and Ci and Ci+1 are the OD600 at time points ti and ti+1.
 The growth rate was determined as the average of three consecutive ri, showing the largest mean and minor variance to avoid the unreliable calculation caused by the occasionally occurring values.
 The details of the growth assay operation can be found at https://doi.org/10.3791/56197.
 The mean of the biological triplicates was defined as the growth fitness and used in the analyses.

-## Genome resequencing and mutation analysis
+### Genome resequencing and mutation analysis

 The E. coli cells were collected at the stationary growth phase (i.e., OD600 > 1.0) and subjected to genome resequencing, as described previously (Kurokawa et al., 2022).
 In brief, the bacterial culture was stopped by adding rifampicin at 300 µg/ml.
 The cell pellet was collected for genomic DNA purification using a Wizard Genomic DNA Purification Kit (Promega) under the manufacturer’s instructions.
 The sequencing library was prepared using the Nextera XT DNA Sample Prep Kit (Illumina), and the paired-end sequencing (300 bp ×2) was performed using the Illumina HiSeq platform.
 The raw datasets of DNA-seq were deposited in the DDBJ Sequence Read Archive under the accession number DRA013661.
 The sequencing reads were aligned to the reference genome E. coli W3110 (AP009048.1, GenBank), and the mutation analysis was performed with the Breseq pipeline (Deatherage et al., 2014; Barrick et al., 2014).
 The DNA sequencing and mapping statistics are summarized in Supplementary file 2.
 The mutations fixed in the coding regions due to evolution are shown in Supplementary file 3.

-## Calculation and simulation of the genomic positions of mutations
+### Calculation and simulation of the genomic positions of mutations

 The distances from the genomic positions of the genome mutations fixed in the nine Evos to the nearest genomic scars caused by the genome reduction were calculated as previously described Kurokawa et al., 2016; Ying et al., 2013.
 The mutation simulation was performed with Python in the following steps.
 A total of 65 mutations were randomly generated on the reduced genome, and the distances from the mutated genomic locations to the nearest genomic scars caused by genome reduction were calculated.
 Subsequently, Welch’s t-test was performed to evaluate whether the distances calculated from the random mutations were significantly longer or shorter than those calculated from the mutations that occurred in Evos.
 The random simulation, distance calculation, and statistic test were performed 1000 times, which resulted in 1000 p-values.
 Finally, the mean of p-values (μp) was calculated, and a 95% reliable region was applied.
 It was used to evaluate whether the 65 mutations in the Evos were significantly close to the genomic scars, that is, the locational bias.

-## RNA sequencing
+### RNA sequencing

 The E. coli cells were collected at the exponential growth phase (i.e., 5 × 107 – 2×108 cells/ml) and subjected to RNA sequencing, as described previously (Matsui et al., 2023; Liu et al., 2020).
 In brief, the bacterial growth was stopped by mixing with the iced 10% phenol ethanol solution.
 The cell pellet was collected to purify the total RNAs using the RNeasy Mini Kit (QIAGEN) and RNase-Free DNase Set (QIAGEN) according to product instructions.
 The paired-end sequencing (150 bp ×2) was performed using the Novaseq6000 next-generation sequencer (Illumina).
 The rRNAs were removed from the total RNAs using the Ribo-Zero Plus rRNA Depletion Kit (Illumina), and the mRNA libraries were prepared using the Ultra Directional RNA Library Prep Kit for Illumina (NEBNext).
 Biological replicates were performed for all conditions (N = 2–4).
 The raw datasets were deposited in the DDBJ Sequence Read Archive under the accession number DRA013662.

-## Data processing and normalization
+### Data processing and normalization

 The FASTQ files were mapped to the reference genome W3110 (accession number AP009048.1, GenBank) using the mapping software Bowtie2 (Langmead and Salzberg, 2012), as described previously (Matsui et al., 2023; Liu et al., 2020).
 The obtained read counts were converted to FPKM values according to the gene length and total read count values.
 Global normalization of the FPKM values was performed to reach an identical mean value in the logarithmic scale in all datasets.
 The resulting normalized FPKM values were statistically equivalent to TPM.
 The gene expression level was determined as the logarithmic value of FPKM, and the mean values of biological replicates were used for the following analyses (Supplementary file 7).

-## Computational analysis
+### Computational analysis

 The normalized datasets were subjected to the computational analyses performed with the R statistical analysis software.
 A total of 3290 genes were used for hierarchical clustering and PCA, which were performed with the R functions of ‘hclust’ and ‘prcomp’, respectively, as described previously (Matsui et al., 2023).
 The corresponding parameters of ‘method’ and ‘scale’ were set as ‘average’ and ‘F’, respectively.
 The R package of DESeq2 (Love et al., 2014) was used to determine the DEGs, based on the false discovery rate (FDR < 0.05) (Storey, 2002).
 The read counts were used as the input data for DESeq2, in which the data normalization was performed at each run for pair comparison.

-## Enrichment analysis
+### Enrichment analysis

 Functional enrichments were performed according to the features of gene category (Riley et al., 2006), transcriptional regulation (Salgado et al., 2013), GO (Ashburner et al., 2000), and metabolic pathways (Kanehisa et al., 2016; Kanehisa and Goto, 2000).
 In total, 21 gene categories and 46 regulons, which comprised more than 15 genes and 15 regulatees, were subjected to the enrichment, respectively.
 The statistical significance was evaluated using the binomial test with Bonferroni correction.
 The enrichment analysis of GO (GO terms) (Ashburner et al., 2000; Carbon et al., 2009) and metabolic pathway (KEGG) (Kanehisa et al., 2016; Kanehisa and Goto, 2000) was performed using DAVID, a web-based tool for visualizing the characteristics of gene clusters with expression variation (Huang et al., 2007; Huang et al., 2009).
 The statistical significance was according to FDR.

-## Chromosomal periodicity analysis
+### Chromosomal periodicity analysis

 Fourier transform was used to evaluate the chromosomal periodicity of the transcriptome, as previously described (Nagai et al., 2020; Liu et al., 2020).
 The genome was divided into compartments of 1 kb each, and the mean expression level of the genes within the corresponding sections was calculated.
-Gene expression levels were smoothed with a moving average of 100 kb and subjected to the periodicity analysis using the function ‘periodogram’ in R. The max peak (periodic wavelength) of the periodogram was fitted to the gene expression data using the function ‘nls’ in R by the least-squares method according to Equation 4.(4)expx=a*sinx+bT+c
+Gene expression levels were smoothed with a moving average of 100 kb and subjected to the periodicity analysis using the function ‘periodogram’ in R. The max peak (periodic wavelength) of the periodogram was fitted to the gene expression data using the function ‘nls’ in R by the least-squares method according to Equation 4.

+$$
+expx=a*sinx+\frac{b}{T}+c
+$$

 where a, b, T, and c represent the periodic amplitude, periodic phase, periodic wavelength indicated by the max peak, and mean expression level of the whole transcriptome as a constant, respectively.
 Note that altering the moving average did not change the max peak.
 The statistical significance of the periodicity was assessed with Fisher’s g test (Supplementary file 5), as described previously (Nagai et al., 2020; Liu et al., 2020).
 The genomic position of ori was determined according to the previous reports (Liu et al., 2020; Bryant et al., 2014).
 In addition, the function ‘abline’ in R was used to point out the genomic positions of the mutations.

-## Gene network analysis
+### Gene network analysis

 The WGCNA of the nine Evos was performed with the R package of WGCNA (Langfelder and Horvath, 2008), as described previously (Matsui et al., 2023).
 A step-by-step method was used to determine the parameters for constructing the gene networks.
 The soft threshold was set at 12, where the R2 of Scale Free Topology Model Fit was approximately 0.9, as recommended by the developer’s instruction.
 The resultant gene networks were clustered with the ‘hclust’ function (method = average) and reconstructed by merging similar modules using the ‘mergeCloseModules’ function with a height cut of 0.25 in the ‘dynamic tree cut’ method.
 Finally, a total of 21 modules were determined for 3290 genes.
 The correlation coefficients and p-values between the expression of the gene modules and the other global features (growth rates, DEGs, and mutations) were evaluated using the functions ‘cor’ and ‘corPvalueStudent’ in R, respectively.
 FDR correction was applied to the p-values to account for multiplicity.
 Functional enrichment of the gene modules was performed, and the statistical significance was evaluated by the binomial test with Bonferroni correction as described above.